whlll-coder/Ascend-samples/python/level2_simple_inference/1_classification/lenet_mindspore_picture/README.md

 ## Garbage Sorting Sample

-Function: classifies input images by using the MobileNetV2 model.
+Function: classifies input images by using the lenet model.

 Input: JPG images to be inferred

-Output: JPG images after inference
+Output: the number of JPG images after inference

-For details about the training, see [Waste Sorting with MobileNetV2](https://gitee.com/ascend/samples/wikis/MobileNetV2%E5%9E%83%E5%9C%BE%E5%88%86%E7%B1%BB?sort_id=3404387).
+For details about the training, see [mnist Sorting with lenet](https://gitee.com/ascend/modelzoo/tree/master/built-in/MindSpore/Official/cv/image_classification/LeNet_for_MindSpore).
+In Ascend910 ， use scripts/convert.py convert checkpoint_lenet-1_1875.ckpt to mnist.air

 ### Prerequisites